-In 1873 a third stack was built about 140 feet south of “Isabella."
-The newcomer was named "Deborah."
-It was a steam and water powered, coal fired furnace with a daily capacity of 35 tons of pig.
-It was built in hopes of reviving the failing Catoctin Furnace complex, and it may have helped stave off the inevitable day of reckoning.
-But in 1903 the whole complex was forced to shut down due to its unprofitability.
+Throughout the 19th century, periods of instability, changes and modernization characterized the industry at Catoctin Furnace.
+In 1857, “Isabella,” a sophisticated new furnace powered by steam-operated machinery and a 33-foot-high furnace stack was added to the complex.
+“Isabella” was in continuous blast until 1893 and is still standing today.
+In 1873 a third stack was built about 140 feet south of “Isabella”.
+Named “Deborah,” this new stack was a steam- and water powered, coal fired furnace with a daily capacity of 35 tons of pig.
+It was built in hopes of reviving the failing Catoctin Furnace complex, but in 1903 Catoctin Furnace was forced to shut down due to its unprofitability.
 “Deborah” was dismantled two years later.